 Gyeonggijeon Shrine was erected in 1410 and holds the portrait of King Taejo (born Yi Seong Gye), the founder of the Joseon Dynasty in 1392, who two years later relocated his capital to Hanseong (now Seoul).
 Gyeonggijeon was burned down shortly after the 1592-98 Japanese invasions but was rebuilt in 1614.
-There are historical archives detailing the administrative affairs of the king.
+Historical archives are detailing the administrative affairs of the king.

-The nearby Roman-Byzantine styled Jeondong Catholic Church was built between 1908 and 1914 under the supervision of the French priest François-Xavier Baudounet (1859-1915), on the spot where Korean Catholics were executed in 1781 and 1801.
+The nearby Roman-Byzantine styled Jeondong Catholic Church was built between 1908 and 1914, supervised by the French priest François-Xavier Baudounet (1859-1915), on the spot where Korean Catholics were executed in 1781 and 1801.
 It is also known as the Old Cathedral of Jeondong and the Church of the Sacred Heart of Jesus.